DensoSVIC/soafee-avp-blueprint/doc/on-premise.md

 Then run the `blueprint` scripts, omitting the first `provision` step.

-*Note: these scripts assume the user `ubuntu` exists and that it has sudo access.
+[!NOTE] these scripts assume the user `ubuntu` exists and that it has sudo access.
 If the sudo password is required, append `--ask-become` to run commands that invoke ansible.*